citusdata/citus_docs/ref-arch/real-time-analytics.rst

 that, since the dashboard only looks at a single zone, all dashboard queries will hit a single shard.

-When we call :ref:`master_create_worker_shards <master_create_worker_shards>` we tell it to create 16 shards, and 2 replicas of each shard (for a total of 32 shard replicas).
-:ref:`We recommend <faq_choose_shard_count>` using 2-4x as many shards as cores in your cluster.
-If you use 1x as many shards as cores, any queries you run across the entire dataset will run in parallel and take advantage of all your workers.
+When we call :ref:`master_create_worker_shards <master_create_worker_shards>` we tell Citus to create 16 shards, and 2 replicas of each shard (for a total of 32 shard replicas).  :ref:`We recommend <faq_choose_shard_count>` using 2-4x as many shards as cores in your cluster.
+If you use at least as many shards as cores, any queries you run across the entire dataset will run in parallel and take advantage of all your workers.
 If you use 2-4x as many shards, you make it easy to add workers later, but don't add much additional overhead.

-Using a replication factor of 2 (or any number > 1, really), means every row is written to multiple workers.
+Using a replication factor of 2 (or any number greater than 1, really) means every row is written to multiple workers.
 When a worker fails the master will serve queries for any shards that worker was responsible for by querying the other replicas so you don't have any downtime.

 ..
 NOTE::